palaeoware/trevosim/JOSS/paper.md

 ### No selection

 Another new addition is a no selection mode — when this is enabled, organisms for replication are chosen from the playing field at random, rather than using fitness to determine replication probability.
-When this option is enabled, the simulation functions under drift.
+When this option is enabled, the simulation functions under drift, allowing study of e.g. neutral vs selective regimes.

 ### Playing field mixing

 By default TREvoSim playing fields are independent data structures, and organisms in one playing field do not compete with those in others during a simulation.
 This new option allows configurable mixing of organisms between playing fields, which can be asymmetrical if desired.
 Playing field mixing can facilitate the study of, for example, the dynamics of invasive species or biotic interchanges.

 ### Stochastic layer